airdcpp-web/airdcpp-webclient/.github/CONTRIBUTING.md

 thread apply all bt full
 ```

+*Don't press `q` after the first page of text is shown as there is a lot more to come*.
 Save the full output to a file and attach it to your bug report.